GothenburgBitFactory/taskwarrior/docs/src/tasks.md

 The key names given below avoid this issue, allowing user updates such as adding a tag or deleting a dependency to be represented in a single `Update` operation.

+## Validity

+_Any_ key/value map is a valid task.
+Consumers of task data must make a best effort to interpret any map, even if it contains apparently contradictory information.
+For example, a task with status "completed" but no "end" key present should be interpreted as completed at an unknown time.

 ## Representations

 Integers are stored in decimal notation.